wp-plugins/seamless-donations/readme.txt

 == Description ==

 Need more than just a PayPal donation button?
 Would you like to allow your visitors to donate in honor of someone?
 Invite them to subscribe to your mailing list?
+Choose from desginated funds?
 Allow them to mark their donation anonymous?
 Track donors and donations?
 Seamless Donations by Designgeneers does all this and more - and all you need to do is embed a simple shortcode and supply your PayPal Website Payments Standard email address to start receiving donations today.

 == Installation ==